zenika-open-source/open-source-white-paper/en/04-licences.md

 ### Strong Copyleft

 A license with a strong copyleft has **a highly contaminating character**.
-When a software component, is under a copylefted license, this same license is imposed on all the software which contains this component when of its diffusion.
+If a software component is under a copylefted license, the same license is imposed on all the software which contains this component.
 This is known as a "contaminating" or "viral" license.
-It obliges to distribute the modified free software under the same license, to make available the associated source code and to distribute the entire program (free and proprietary) under the same license.
+It forces to make available the associated source code and to distribute the entire program (free and proprietary) under the same license.

 **Some strong copyleft licenses:**
 - GPL: General Public License V3